JavierBonet/express-templating/README.md

 # Description

 Utility that contains commands to accelerate building express APIs by generating the different directories and files for a standard set of files when creating an endpoint:
-  - Directories:
+  - Files:
     - /routes
+      - /routes/resourceNameRoutes.ts
     - /services
+      - /services/resourceNameService.ts
     - /repositories
-  - Files:
-    - /routes/resourceNameRoutes.ts
-    - /services/resourceNameService.ts
       - /repositories/resourceNameRepository.ts

 In the files above ***resourceName*** will be replaced with the resource name passed as argument when executing the command in the command line.
 The commands included in this utility are thought considering a project that uses: